Ansbach (Mittelfränkische Landes-, Heil- und Pflegeanstalt

 investigated Dr. Schuch in 1947-48.
 Both physicians were witnesses

-in the trial proceedings against Hans Hefelmann in 1961.
+in the criminal investigations of Hans Hefelmann in 1961.
 In

 the mid 1960s state prosecutors began investigating Dr. Schuch, Dr.